Overview

 Core Tracking Setup

-AA depends upon eVars (conversion variables), events (success events), and props (traffic variables) in order to track core conversions and interactions on your website.
+AA depends upon eVars (conversion variables), events (success events), and props (traffic variables) to track core conversions and interactions on your website.

-On the other hand, GA4 utilizes dimensions and metrics combinations to track all website interactions.
-In GA4, you would need to implement custom events alongside with its parameters in order to track conversions and events on the website.
+On the other hand, GA4 uses dimensions and metrics combinations to track all website interactions.
+In GA4, you would need to implement custom events alongside with its parameters to track conversions and events on the website.

 Google Analytics 4 | Adobe Analytics | Definitions/Differences |